What is a Detective?

-The definition of detective grows and changes with the times.
+The definition of a detective grows and changes with the times.
 Technological advances have moved many detectives from the streets to the computer, while crime solving has become just a small sector of the market for detectives.
-There are two basic styles of detectives: public and private.
+There are two basic types of detectives: public and private.

 Public Detectives - Essentially, law enforcement agents fall into this category.
 They investigate activities related to criminal acts and suspected criminal activity.
 They fall under the category of public because their salaries come from taxes and government funding.

-Private Detectives - Also referred to as private investigators (PI), these investigative professionals may work directly for the public, with many of them employed by large corporations.
+Private Detectives - Also referred to as private investigators (PI's), these investigative professionals may work directly for the public, or can be employed by large corporations.

 Typically, the term detective is used in reference to private investigators.
 Using a variety of methods, investigators locate almost anything.
 Logic skills and an understanding of alternative solutions are required to be a successful investigator.
 Solving puzzles is an important part of the job, regardless of the application.